 Automate the Happy Birthday Email

 You don’t necessarily have the time or resources to send birthday emails to every customer on your subscriber list yourself.
 That’s why you should automate the birthday marketing process.
-Popular email marketing services like Mailchimp make doing so easy.
+Popular email marketing services like Mailchimp or a Mailchimp competitor make doing so easy.
 All you have to do is ask subscribers to input their birthday when they initially sign up for your email list.

 Make it Valuable for Better Customer Retention